craftcms/docs/docs/commerce/4.x/addresses.md

 ## Customer Addresses

-Your front end modify customer addresses indepdendently of the cart.
+Your front end can modify customer addresses indepdendently of the cart.

 When a customer is logged in and checks out with a new address, that address is saved to their address book.
 (This is not true for guests since they don’t have any need for an address book.)